Chapter 6 Linear model inference and prediction

 \(Y(\mathbf{x}_0)\) represents the actual response we will will observe for a new observation with regressor values \(\mathbf{x}_0\).
 Conceptually, we can think of \(Y(\mathbf{x}_0)\) as the mean response for that combination of regressor values plus some error, or more formally, \[ Y(\mathbf{x}_0)=E(Y\mid \mathbb{X}=\mathbf{x}_0)+\epsilon(\mathbf{x}_0), \] where \(\epsilon(\mathbf{x_0})\) denotes the error for our new observation.

 Suppose we want to rent a new apartment or buy a new house.
 If we look through the available listings, we will likely filter our search results by certain characteristics.
 We might limit our search to dwellings with 3 bedrooms, 2 bathrooms, that are within a certain distance of public transportation, and have a certain amount of square footage.
 If we averaged the monthly rent or asking price of all the dwellings matching our specifications, then that would be an approximation of the mean response for that combination of specifications (i.e., regressors).
-We would need all the possible dwellings matching those characteristics to get the true average.
+We would need all the possible dwellings matching those characteristics to get the true mean.
 This average would give us an idea of the “typical” price of dwellings with those characteristics.
 On the other hand, we likely want to know the price of the dwelling we actually end up in.
 This is the “new response” we want to predict.

 Though we can discuss predictions for both the mean response and a new response, it is common to distinguish the two scenarios by using the terminology “estimating the mean response” to refer to prediction of the the mean and “prediction a new response” when we want to predict a new observation.
 We use this convention in what follows to distinguish the two contexts.